NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

    =======================================  ==================================

 Note that the "Delivered" peak loads represent the energy delivered by the HVAC system; if a system is significantly undersized, there will be unmet peak load not reflected by these values.
+If the home is not fully conditioned (e.g., a room air conditioner that only meets 30% of the cooling load), the reported peak load will be likewise reduced compared to a home that is fully conditioned.

 Annual Component Building Loads
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~